effekt-lang/effekt-website/docs/concepts/effect-safety.md

 We thus read the signature of `sayHello` as

 > "The function `div` computes a value of type `Double` requiring a
-> capability for `Exc` in its calling context."
+> capability for `exc` in its calling context."

-That is, it can only be run in contexts that allow the `Exc` effect.
+That is, it can only be run in contexts that allow the `exc` effect operation.

 For instance, we _cannot_ call it in a "pure" function:
 ```effekt